George B. McClellan: 1864 presidential election

-McClellan was nominated by the Democrats to run against Abraham Lincoln in the 1864 U.S. presidential election.
+McClellan was nominated at the 1864 Democratic National Convention to run against Abraham Lincoln in the 1864 United States presidential election.
 Following the example of Winfield Scott, he ran as a U.S. Army general still on active duty; he did not resign his commission until election day, November 8, 1864.
 McClellan supported continuation of the war and restoration of the Union, but not the abolition of slavery, although the party platform, written by Copperhead leader Clement Vallandigham of Ohio, was opposed to that position.
 The platform called for an immediate cessation of hostilities and a negotiated settlement with the Confederacy.
 McClellan was forced to repudiate the platform, which made his campaign inconsistent and difficult.
-He also was not helped by the party's choice for vice president, George H. Pendleton, a peace candidate from Ohio.
+He also was not helped by the party's choice for vice president, George H. Pendleton, a peace candidate from Ohio known for the Pendleton Act civil service reforms.

 The deep division in the party, the unity of the Republicans (running under the label "National Union Party"), the absence of a large portion of the Democrats' base (the South) from the voter pool, and the military successes by Union forces in the fall of 1864, doomed McClellan's candidacy.
 Lincoln won the election handily, with 212 Electoral College votes to 21, and a popular vote of 2,218,388 to 1,812,807 or 55% to 45%.
 For all his popularity with the troops, McClellan failed to secure their support and the military vote went to Lincoln nearly 3–1.
 Lincoln's share of the vote in the Army of the Potomac was 70%.